wikimedia/pywikibot/README.rst

 -------------------------------------------------------------------------------------------

-For more documentation on pywikibot see our `docs <https://doc.wikimedia.org/pywikibot/>`_.
+For more documentation on Pywikibot see our `docs <https://doc.wikimedia.org/pywikibot/>`_.

 .. include:: pywikibot/DIRECTORIES.rst